 October 22, 2022

 Are you suffering from chronic allergy symptoms, respiratory issues, or headaches in your own home?
 You could be feeling the effects of exposure to mold spores.
 Household mold can grow in carpeting, insulation, ceiling tiles, walls and furniture.
-If mold has invaded your dwelling, get rid of it now to keep health problems at bay.
+Here’s how to get rid of mold in your home.

 Mold can sneak into your home through open windows, doorways, vents and heating and air conditioning systems.
 It can also cling to clothing, shoes and pets and be brought indoors.

 Household mold can also grow in building materials.
 These include paper, cardboard, ceiling tiles and wood.
 Paints, dust, wallpaper, carpet and fabric can also fuel mold growth.

 Exposure to mold can result in upper respiratory tract issues, allergy symptoms, wheezing, and coughing in otherwise healthy individuals.
 People who are allergic to mold can suffer from severe asthma or breathing problems.

 Mold only needs a damp, moist environment and organic material to grow and thrive.
 It commonly occurs around leaks in roofs, pipes, windows, or where flooding has occurred.
 Mold can also be triggered by overflowing washing machines.

 Aspergillus is found in the air and in HVAC systems, often in water-damaged buildings.
 It can trigger allergic reactions, respiratory irritation, lung infections and asthma.
 People with compromised immune systems can suffer from deadly infections.